sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 }
 ```

-## Application Stores
+## App Stores

+The settings for the app configuration stores are defined under the `"appStores"` top-level key, which accepts an array of objects defining one or more app stores.

+### Local

-To configure [**Glue42 Enterprise**](https://glue42.com/enterprise/) to load application configuration files from a local path, use the `"appStores"` top-level key.
-Set the `"type"` property of the app store configuration object to `"path"` and specify a relative or an absolute path to the application definitions.
+To configure [**Glue42 Enterprise**](https://glue42.com/enterprise/) to load app configuration files from a local path, set the `"type"` property of the app store configuration object to `"path"` and specify a relative or an absolute path to the app definitions.
 The environment variables set by [**Glue42 Enterprise**](https://glue42.com/enterprise/) can also be used as values:

 ```json
 {